UnmappedStack/CTFAW/README.md

 This is just a toy compiler that I'm messing with in Rust for a custom language, which compiles down to NASM assembly.
 It's not meant to be good.
 It isn't even unlikely for it to randomly crash.

+It primarily uses the file extension `.ctf`, however you can really use whatever you like.

 Don't use it.
 It's still very much a WIP.

 ## More information